Xand3rxx/react-native-nft-marketplace/README.md

 1. A home page to display list of NFT's
 2. A details page to provide information about the selected NFT and see the active bids.

+## What is non-fungible token(NFT)?

+A non-fungible token (NFT) is a cryptographic token that represents a unique asset.
+They function as verifiable proofs of authenticity and ownership within a blockchain network.
+NFTs are not interchangeable with each other and introduce scarcity to the digital world.
+[Read more](https://www.binance.com/en/nft/home)

 ## Project setup

 1. Run `npm install --legacy-peer-deps` to install dependencies.